Financial Aid, Awards and Scholarships

 Winter and Summer Aid

-Students that register for Winter or Summer term courses, have a Free Application for Federal Student Aid (FAFSA) on file, and complete all financial aid requirements, will be considered for Winter or Summer aid.
+Students that register for Winter or Summer term courses, and have a Free Application for Federal Student Aid (FAFSA) on file, will be considered for Winter or Summer aid.
 Students are typically notified beginning in December of Winter aid eligibility and April for summer aid eligibility if they meet the criteria to be considered for aid.

 Aid for Another University or Study Abroad Program